robertbeal/dotfiles/README.md

 # dotfiles

+**DEPRECATED** - this repository has moved to: https://codeberg.org/kohiuk/dotfiles

 GNU `stow` for managing symlinks and `git` for source control.
 Simple!

 Mostly orientated to `zsh` with [`antidote`](https://antidote.sh/) as the shell plugin manager.